All Episodes

 I mean, Maduro, you know, went after all of his political opponents.

-I mean, in terms of Guido and others, I mean, this is exactly why so many in Florida are so concerned.
+I mean, in terms of Guaido and others, I mean, this is exactly why so many in Florida are so concerned.

-And I think ultimately, if if that comes out, I I think that will forever damage the credibility of that institution.
+And I think ultimately, if that comes out, I think that will forever damage the credibility of that institution.

-And you know, it's very it just goes it it it's very um convenient now for the Department of Justice, the head attorney general garland to come out and say, I will not remain silent.
+And, you know, it's very, it just goes, it's very convenient now for the Department of Justice, the head, Attorney General Garland, to come out and say, I will not remain silent.

 I stand by the men and women of law enforcement.

-Okay, well, you're doing that today because you're being accused of acting with uh political bias.
+Okay, well, you're doing that today because you're being accused of acting with political bias.

-So now today that it's convenient for you, you're gonna come out and say I stand by law enforcement.
+So now today that it's convenient for you, you're going to come out and say, I stand by law enforcement.

-Ask the men and women of law enforcement all over the station if they truly believe this administration and SAG stand by them.
+Ask the men and women of law enforcement all over this nation if they truly believe this administration and SAG stand by them.

 I mean, he came out and said, I won't remain silent.